matejker/everystreet/README.md

 states as follow:

 1. Find all nodes with odd degree
-2. Count the sortest distance between all odd-degree nodes
+2. Calculate the sortest distance between all odd-degree nodes
-3. Create a complete weighted graph of all odd-degree nodes, as weights we use distance from step 2.
+3. Create a complete weighted graph of all odd-degree nodes, as weights we use distances from step 2.
-4. Count minimal matching in the complete weighted graph
+4. Find minimal matching in the complete weighted graph
 5. Add matched pairs into original graph
 6. Find the Eulerian circuit using Hierholzer [10] algorithm